-Baby boy critical in Waikato Hospital after crash near Cambridge killed parents
+Baby boy critical in Waikato Hospital after crash near Cambridge kills parents

-A baby remains in a critical condition this evening following a crash near Cambridge that's believed to have killed both his parents last night.
+A baby remains in a critical condition this evening after a crash near Cambridge that's believed to have killed both his parents last night.

-The crash, which happened on Cambridge Rd in Leamington at about 6pm on Saturday, involved a ute and a logging truck.
+The crash, which happened on Cambridge Rd in Leamington about 6pm on Saturday, involved a ute and a logging truck.

-Claire Allen and James New were some of the first people to arrive at the scene of the crash, and told Stuff they saw a baby boy being pulled from the car, still strapped into his car seat.
+Claire Allen and James New were among the first people to arrive at the scene of the crash, and told Stuff they saw a baby boy being pulled from the car, still strapped into his car seat.

 "He was crying, it was very weak, but hearing the cry was so comforting," Allen told Stuff.